What Is Umami? 14 Foods with Natural Umami Flavor

 Oysters, shrimp, scallops, mackerel, tuna, and sardines are just some fish with natural umami flavor.
 Seafood naturally contains glutamate in addition to inosinate, an umami flavor compound that occurs naturally and as a food additive.
 Together, glutamate and inosinate boost and bring out umami flavor, research shows.
 Rooker says umami compounds are not super tasty by themselves—they need other ingredients and compounds to increase palatability.

 Green tea has 32 mg of free glutamate per three and a half ounces of the beverage.
 The tea is also high in the amino acid theanine, which research shows is similar to glutamate and also contributes to the bottom line umami flavor.
-A strong umami flavor is a tasty benefit of green tea like this kind, but there are also 11 health benefits of green tea you probably haven’t heard before.
+A strong umami flavor is a tasty benefit of green tea like this kind.
+Don’t miss all these ways you can cook with tea.

-Walnuts and almonds are a excellent way to add umami flavor to vegan meals.
+Walnuts and almonds are an excellent way to add umami flavor to vegan meals.
 Try toasting the nuts and seeds for the best flavor.
 Walnuts specifically have 658 mg of free glutamate per three and a half ounces.
-In fact, walnuts are one of the healthiest nuts you can eat.
+If walnuts could talk, here’s what they would tell you.

 Mushrooms can substitute for meat because they appeal to our taste for protein thanks to levels of umami-related compounds.
-The glutamate content of mushrooms also makes it a bonus for meat eaters as a topping for things like burgers or sandwiches.
+The glutamate content of mushrooms also makes it a bonus for meat-eaters as a topping for things like burgers or sandwiches.
 There’s 180 mg of free glutamate per three and a half ounces of mushrooms.
+This is the real difference between white, cremini, and portobello mushrooms.